Information from the School Nurse

 - written provider order with an attestation stating both the diagnosis, and that the student has demonstrated they can effectively administer the medication(s).

 Independent carry and use of medications means that your child will be responsible to have their medication available during school and all school sponsored activities and take their own medicine without any help.
 Staff support would be provided only in an emergency.
-Students may self-carry only; inhalers, epinephrine auto injectors, insulin, glucagon and diabetic supplies.
+Students may self-carry only; inhalers, epinephrine auto injectors, insulin, glucagon, diabetic supplies and in rare circumstances, other medications requiring a rapid delivery to prevent negative health outcomes.

 Medication Authorization Form